Thunderpig851/peronsal-website/src/content/blog/2025-10-27-data-privacy-limit.md

 ---
 title: "Data, Privacy, and the Line We Keep Redrawing"
 date: 2025-10-27
-tags: [ethics, privacy, data, class, reflections]
-summary: A straight-shooting reflection on our class week: TED talks on privacy, the “What Did You Find” hunt, and reading actual privacy policies without the PR varnish.
+description: "A straight-shooting reflection on our class week: TED talks on privacy, the 'What Did You Find' hunt, and reading actual privacy policies without the PR varnish."
+tags: [ethics, privacy, surveillance, class, data]
+layout: blog
+draft: false
 ---

-## The headline
+## The Headline

 This week finally clicked something into place: privacy isn’t a settings toggle; it’s a shifting power relationship.
 Every “feature” that watches me is a trade I didn’t negotiate, and the defaults are designed so I’ll forget to negotiate at all.